ifmcjthenknczny/product-inventory-api/README.md

 - **Unit price is stored as an integer** to simplify arithmetic operations and avoid IEEE 754 floating-point precision issues.
 Since working with real prices is more intuitive for humans, it is converted from a float in requests and to a float in responses.
 - Since a cent cannot be divided, **discount calculations always favor the store**.
 For example, a 30% discount on a price of 19.99 results in 14.00 rather than 13.99.
 - Further performace optimizations are possible.
+- It is assumed that the site does not serve customers outside the US, Europe and Asia.

 ## License
 MIT